-Identifying and Developing High Potential Graduate Talent in the Financial Sector
+Identifying and Developing High Potential Graduate Talent

 Career Connections partnered with one of East Africa’s largest banks to support the talent management team to identify management trainees from the bank’s vast pool of talent in non-management roles.
 Internally, the bank had high potential talent.
 The bank approached Career Connections to support in the designing of an objective process that would be used to identify the high potential candidates for the management trainee programme.